oysterhotels/oysterhotels.github.io/_posts/2016-03-03-replacing-crontab-and-task-scheduler-with-rundeck.md

 ## SSH support

 Rundeck can run jobs locally on the machine Rundeck is installed on, or it can run jobs on remote machines using SSH.
-For most of our longer-running jobs, we have a single "runner" server that we run jobs on via SSH.
+For most of our longer-running jobs, we have a single "worker server" that we run jobs on via SSH.

 ## Ad-hoc commands